jj-zhu/jj-zhu.github.io/research.md

 Overall, I am interested in computational algorithms and dynamical systems.
 My group focuses on research in state-of-the-art machine learning and optimization.
 Specifically, I started my research career in optimization and subsequently became interested in **robust probabilistic machine learning** and **kernel methods**.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
-It led me to my current interests in **variational methods for machine learning** and **optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport**.
+It led me to my current interests in **variational methods for machine learning** and **optimization over probability distributions**, rooted in the theory of **gradient flows and optimal transport** from analysis.

 For example, in some of my previous works, I invented [robust probabilistic ML algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
 Those optimization algorithms have deep theoretical roots in dynamical system theory such as PDEs.